darbyjohnston/toucan/README.md

 FFmpeg Encoding
 ===============
-Toucan currently only writes image sequences, but these can be converted into movie files with FFmpeg.
-The image sequences can be written to disk and then converted with FFmpeg, or they can be piped directly to FFmpeg without the overhead of disk I/O.
+Toucan can output rendered images directly to FFmpeg for encoding.
+The images are piped to FFmpeg without incurring the overhead of disk I/O.

 Example command line for piping images to FFmpeg:
 ```